Loading...

 According to the CDC, risks associated with pressure washing include serious wounds from the strong spray, which may initially appear minor but can lead to infection, disability, or even amputation if left untreated.
 These risks underscore the importance of hiring trained professionals for pressure washing tasks to ensure safety and prevent property damage.

-How is it different to 'power washing'?
+How is it different from “power washing”?

 pressure wash